top of page

 Who?

-Their artistic journey began when they discovered the transformative power of DIY culture within the Punk scene, igniting a passion that would guide their creative endeavors.
-It lead Zabi to study textiles at Rhode Island School of Design for a summer.
-However, life took a tumultuous turn that winter, leading them into the shadows of addiction and homelessness.
+Zabi's (Zaah-Bee; it's like saying Bobby with a Z [they/them]) identity is rooted in nonbinary queerness and was shaped by their traumatic upbringing in an Bostonian Afro-Caribbean household.
+Zabi then added the transformative power of DIY culture within the Punk Rock scene.
+This ignited a passion for making that would guide their creative endeavors.
+The exploration of expressing themselves lead Zabi to study textiles at Rhode Island School of Design for a summer, circa 2005, with the intention of learning all they needed to, to design and make their own clothes.
+However, life took a tumultuous turn that winter, leading Zabi into the shadows of drug abuse and homelessness.

 Zabi's path constantly evolved but embracing yoga as a cornerstone of their healing journey, they had a foundation.
 Relocating to the vibrant city of New Orleans, Louisiana they experienced the joys and trials of marriage, only to find themself exploring the complexities of divorce.
 This brought Zabi back to Providence, Rhode Island, where they delved into art, landscaping, and discovered a newfound passion for healthcare.